akashgarine/akashgarine/README.md

 - 🏫 Final Year IT Student at CVR College of Engineering, Hyderabad
 - 👨‍💻 Passionate about AI and Full-Stack Development
 - 💻 Currently practicing DSA to strengthen problem-solving skills
-- ⚡ Exploring Web3 & Blockchain
+- ⚡ Learning and exploring Cloud and DevOps tools
 ---

 ## 🛠 Tech Stack